Smoking cessation

 Most smokers who try to quit do so without assistance.
 However, only 3–6% of quit attempts without assistance are successful long-term.
 Behavioral counseling and medications each increase the rate of successfully quitting smoking, and a combination of behavioral counseling with a medication such as bupropion is more effective than either intervention alone.
-A meta-analysis from 2018, conducted on 61 randomized controlled trials, showed that among people who quit smoking with a cessation medication (and some behavioral help), approximately 20% were still nonsmokers a year later, as compared to 12% who did not take medication.
+A meta-analysis from 2018, conducted on 61 randomized controlled trials, showed that among people who quit smoking with a cessation medication and some behavioral help, approximately 20% were still nonsmokers a year later, as compared to 12% who did not take medication.

-In nicotine-dependent smokers, quitting smoking can lead to symptoms of nicotine withdrawal such as nicotine cravings, anxiety, irritability, depression, and weight gain.
+In nicotine-dependent smokers, quitting smoking can lead to nicotine withdrawal symptoms such as nicotine cravings, anxiety, irritability, depression, and weight gain.
 Professional smoking cessation support methods generally attempt to address nicotine withdrawal symptoms to help the person break free of nicotine addiction.

 Smoking cessation methods

 Unassisted

-It often takes several attempts, and utilizing different approaches each time, before achieving long-term abstinence.
+It often takes several attempts, and potentially utilizing different approaches each time, before achieving long-term abstinence.
 Over 74.7% of smokers attempt to quit without any assistance, otherwise known as "cold turkey", or with home remedies.
-Previous smokers make between an estimated 6 and 30 attempts before successfully quitting.
-Identifying which approach or technique is eventually most successful is difficult; it has been estimated, for example, that only about 4% to 7% of people are able to quit smoking on any given attempt without medicines or other help.
+Previous smokers make between an estimated 6 to 30 attempts before successfully quitting.
+Identifying which approach or technique is eventually most successful is difficult.
+It has been estimated, for example, that only about 4% to 7% of people are able to quit smoking on any given attempt without medicines or other help.
 The majority of quit attempts are still unassisted, though the trend seems to be shifting.
 In the U.S., for example, the rate of unassisted quitting fell from 91.8% in 1986 to 52.1% during 2006 to 2009.
 The most frequent unassisted methods were "cold turkey", a term that has been used to mean either unassisted quitting or abrupt quitting and "gradually decreased number" of cigarettes, or "cigarette reduction".

 Cold turkey

-"Cold turkey" is a colloquial term indicating abrupt withdrawal from an addictive drug, and in this context indicates sudden and complete cessation of all nicotine use.
+"Cold turkey" is a colloquial term indicating abrupt withdrawal from an addictive drug.
+In this context, it indicates sudden and complete cessation of all nicotine use.
 In three studies, it was the quitting method cited by 76%, 85%, or 88% of long-term successful quitters.
 In a large British study of ex-smokers in the 1980s, before the advent of pharmacotherapy, 53% of the ex-smokers said that it was "not at all difficult" to stop, 27% said it was "fairly difficult", and the remaining 20% found it very difficult.
 Studies have found that two-thirds of recent quitters reported using the cold turkey method and found it helpful.